-Individuals may apply for CLE credit for specific activities.
+Individuals or course sponsors may apply for MCLE credit for specific activities.
 These activities must meet the standards for educational content outlined above.
 Individuals must apply for accreditation within 30 days after the activity.
-A $50 fee is imposed on petitions for accreditation received after that time.
+A $50 fee is imposed on applications for accreditation received after that time.

 Some activities, including sitting as an acting judge, judging at moot court programs, unpaid authoring and publishing legal articles, and volunteering on certain committees, are automatically accredited.

-To apply for accreditation of a course, fill out the application and return it with an agenda, a table of contents or equivalent, and faculty names and credentials (if those are not included in an accompanying brochure or description), and the relevancy to the law.
-The MCLE Board will determine how many hours will be approved and notify you of their decision.
+The MCLE Board will determine how many hours will be approved and notify the applicant of their decision.
 There is no fee as long as the request is made within 30 days of the activity.
 Please allow three weeks for processing.